Giskard-AI/giskard-hub/docs/_sources/hub/guide/manage-datasets.rst.txt

 A conversation consists of the following components:

 - ``Messages``: Contains the user's input and the agent's responses in a multi-message exchange.
-- ``Evaluation Settings`` (optional): Includes the following:
+- ``Evaluation Settings`` (optional): Includes the checks, like the following ones:
-    - ``Expected response``: A reference answer used to determine the correctness of the agent's response.
+    - ``Correctness``: Verifies if the agent's response matches the expected output (reference answer).
-    - ``Rules``: A list of requirements the agent must meet when generating an answer.
-For example, "The agent must be polite."
+    - ``Conformity``: Ensures the agent's response adheres to the rules, such as "The agent must be polite."
+    - ``Groundedness``: Ensures the agent's response is grounded in the conversation.
+    - ``String matching``: Checks if the agent's response contains a specific string, keyword, or sentence.
+    - And any custom checks you may have defined.
 - ``Properties``:
     - ``Dataset``: Specifies where the conversations should be saved.
     - ``Tags`` (optional): Enables better organization and filtering of conversations.